PulseWaves/Specification/specification.rst

   z_{last} = z_{anchor} + last_returning_sample \* dz

 Index of Pulse Descriptor:
   The record ID minus 100,000 of the "PulseWaves_Spec" VLR or AVLR that contains a description of this laser pulse and the exact details how its waveform is sampled in form of a "Pulse Descriptor".
-Up to 16,384 different descriptors can be specified.
-A pulse descriptor consist of a "Pulse Description Record" followed by a variable number "Sampling Description Records".
+Up to 255 different descriptors can be specified.
+A pulse descriptor consist of a "Composition Record" followed by a variable number "Sampling Records".

 Reserved:
   Must be zero.